Taming Your Gremlin by Rick Carson

 The author, Rick Carson, states that “Gremlin-Taming is a method for meeting the inner challenge that is inherent in every activity from climbing Mount Everest to getting a good night's sleep…”

-The idea that we are not required to put in any effort, or to open up our coping strategy filing cabinets for various coping skills to deal with specific situations that end with us getting more fucking stressed..
+What I loved most about the book was the concept of simply noticing.
+This idea that we are not required to put in any effort, or to open up our coping strategy filing cabinets for various coping skills to deal with specific situations that end with us getting more stressed…

-When the author refers to simply noticing, I see this as a form of practicing mindfulness.
+We just have to simply notice and that is all.
+When Carlson refers to simply noticing, I see this as a form of practicing mindfulness.